 |

-You can find fairly good, old, used, food and non-food grade totes, but what you might get is less-life totes with possibly environmental or leaking issues costing extra to repair and maintain and are likely to be short lived with rust and dents.
-If you want the best for your family, plants or project long term, buy a new food grade tote and you will not be sorry or disappointed and your tote will have a resale value in the future.
+You can find fairly good, old, used, food and non-food grade totes, but what you might get is short-lived totes with possibly environmental or leaking issues costing extra to repair and maintain or main shut-off valve issues.
+If you want the best for your family, plants or project long term with no issues, buy a new food grade tote for a few dollars more and you will not be sorry or disappointed and your tote will have a resale value in the future.

 You might need a few tote accessories like a garden hose adapter, overflow fitting, and uv protective cover.
-And, a rainwater collection system or water source.
+And, a rainwater collection system or way to move water to supply water to your tote.

-You will need a base for the tote.
+You might need a base for the tote.
 The base should be 40" x 48".
-The height of the base matters in natural gravity psi and comfortability to access the water faucet without constant bending.
+The height of the base matters in natural gravity psi and comfortability or preference to access the water faucet without constant bending.
 The tote placed on the edge of a raised porch can work as well.
 We have built two types of tote bases that work very nicely:

 - BLOCKS: Several 6" x 8" x 16" concrete blocks stacked to desired height with three 2" x 6" x 48" pressure treated boards on top of the 3 rows of concrete block.
 Concrete blocks are fast and do not require any drilling, sawing, or deck screws, but are heavy to handle and can be more expensive than a wooden built frame depending on how high you need to go.
 One row for 8" height requires 9 concrete blocks, two rows for 16" requires 18, three rows for 24" requires 27 blocks and so on.
 Cost adds up quickly to about $50.